implico/frontend-starter/README.md

   // stream: current stream
   stream = stream.pipe(cleanCss());

-  // return stream;   //if you don't want to cancel the original step
+  // return stream;   // If you don't want to cancel the original step

-  // but we want to cancel the default step (cssnano) return this.cancel(stream);
+  // ...but we do want to cancel the default step (cssnano) return this.cancel(stream);
 }
 ```